Boko, Kamrup: Education

+Boko is an important educational center.
+Jawaharlal Nehru College is one of the important educational institution in this place.

 Politics

-The Bharatiya Janata Party and Indian National Congress are the major political parties in this area.
+The Asom Gana Parishad, Bharatiya Janata Party and Indian National Congress are the major political parties in this area.
 Boko comes under the Boko (SC) constituency and Rabha Hasong Autonomous Council.
-Currently Nandita Das of the Congress is the Member of the Legislative Assembly.
+Currently (2025) Nandita Das of the Congress is the Member of the Legislative Assembly.

 Members of Legislative Assembly from Boko: